C. Stewart Verdery, Jr.

 Following his Congressional service, from 2003 to 2005, he served as the first Assistant Secretary for Policy and Planning at the U.S. Department of Homeland Security (DHS), following his unanimous confirmation by the U.S. Senate.
 At DHS’s Border and Transportation Security Directorate he led efforts to develop and implement policies related to immigration, visas, and travel facilitation; cargo security and international trade; transportation security; and law enforcement.
 Verdery supervised policy development for agencies such as U.S. Customs and Border Protection and the Transportation Security Administration.
 He also worked extensively with foreign governments and appeared frequently as a witness in hearings before congressional committees and as a public speaker on homeland security, travel facilitation, and international trade.
 Verdery also chaired official government advisory committees on international trade and tourism and served on the President’s Advisory Committee to Protect Americans’ Civil Liberties.

-In addition to his government positions, Verdery has served as: a Principal at the government relations firm of Mehlman Vogel Castagnetti; the Senior Legislative Counsel for Vivendi Universal Entertainment, focusing on telecommunications and intellectual property issues; and an Associate at the Washington office of law firm Baker & Hostetler.
-Verdery also serves as a Senior Fellow at the Center for Strategic and International Studies, a member of the Board of Advisors of the Project 2049 Institute, and on the MITRE Homeland Security Advisory Board.
-He previously was a senior advisor to the Guiliani for President campaign, a member of the Independent Task Force on Immigration and America’s Future at the Migration Policy Institute, a member of the board of directors at Isonics Corporation, and a member of the advisory board of Packethop.
-He received his B.A. from Williams College in 1989, his J.D. from the University of Virginia in 1993 for which he serves as class officer, and graduated from the Woodberry Forest School, where he serves as Chair of the Board of Advisors.
+Verdery also serves as a Senior Fellow at the Center for Strategic and International Studies, a member of the Board of Advisors of the Project 2049 Institute, on the MITRE Homeland Security Advisory Board and on the Appalachian Trail Conservancy Advisory Circle.
+In addition to his government positions, Verdery previously has served as: a Principal at the government relations firm of Mehlman Vogel Castagnetti; the Senior Legislative Counsel for Vivendi Universal Entertainment, focusing on telecommunications and intellectual property issues; an Associate at the Washington office of law firm Baker & Hostetler.
+Verdery also was a senior advisor to the Guiliani for President campaign, a member of the Independent Task Force on Immigration and America’s Future at the Migration Policy Institute, a member of the board of directors at Isonics Corporation, and a member of the advisory board of Packethop.
+He received his B.A. from Williams College in 1989, his J.D. from the University of Virginia in 1993 for which he serves as class officer, and graduated from the Woodberry Forest School, where he serves on the Board of Trustees and formerly chaired the Board of Advisors.

 Verdery and his wife Jenny have three children.